Theobalds House: Later history

 When Sir Hedworth Lambton, the commander of the Naval Brigade at the siege of Ladysmith, returned to England, he called on Lady Meux at Theobalds to recount his adventures.
 She was so taken with him that she made him the chief beneficiary of her will, on condition that he change his surname to Meux (she was without direct heirs, and had been snubbed by her husband's family).
-When she died on 20 December 1910, he willingly changed his name by Royal Warrant and inherited the Hertfordshire estate and a substantial interest in the Meux Brewery.
+When she died on 20 December 1910, he willingly changed his name to Sir Hedworth Meux by Royal Warrant and inherited the Hertfordshire estate and a substantial interest in the Meux Brewery.

-In 1921 part of the park, the site of the demolished Elizabethan mansion, was given to the town of Cheshunt by Meux and a public park, The Cedars, created.
-After his death in 1929, the house was a hotel for some years.
-During World War II, the house was used by the Royal Artillery and then by the Metropolitan Police as a riding school.
-Renamed to Theobalds House, in 1955 it became a secondary school and after 1969, an adult education centre.
-In the 1990s it was refurbished for use as a commercial conference centre and later converted to its current (2015) status as the Theobalds Park Hotel in the De Vere Venues chain.
+In 1912, the house known as The Cedars, built on the eastern part of the estate on part of the site of the Elizabethan palace, was partly destroyed by fire.
+In 1921 the site of this house was given to the town of Cheshunt by Sir Hedworth Meux to commemorate the end of World War I, and became a public park, known as Cedars Park.
+The park was subsequently expanded to encompass the sites of nearby Grove House, which had been demolished in 1912, and Old Palace House, which was destroyed by fire in 1968.
+Part of The Cedars survives in the centre of the park and remains in use, and fragments of the Elizabethan palace and of Old Palace House can be seen, as well as an eighteenth-century grotto.